UlrickBL/blog/multimodal_rerankers/multimodal_reranker.md

 In Jina setting, the MLP has 2 layers, one with shape (hidden_dim,hidden_dim) and another that project the logit with shape (hidden_dim,1).
 The hidden dim of Qwen 2 VL 2B is 1536 and the same vocab size.
 So the LM was previously 1536 *151936  = **233 373 696** and is now 1536 *1536  + 1536 * 1 = **2 360 832** parameters.

-Using the logits allows a better memory / size reduction in addition to have a pretrained layer instead of a fully initialized one.
+Using the logits allows a better memory / FLOPs / size reduction in addition to have a pretrained layer instead of a fully initialized one.
+Be aware that it is not necessary a memory optimization since some models are using tie embedding meaning the embedding layer and the lm_head share the same memory (but it is still a reduction of "effective parameters" - related to number of operations, but not necessary "memory parameters").

-It also improve the inference speed : ADD FIGURES

 In the end, with full optimization, for the same dataset, with a batch size of 25 pairs and 50 examples on a A100 40GB SXM4, UlrickBL/Qwen3RerankerMM-2B performs it in **1m41s** and Jina Reranker m0 in **2m12s** improving not negligably the inference time in addition to the overall performance and memory consumtion.

+This methodology could be used for any classification task (like scalar reward modeling, intent classification, Judge, ...), I will speak about it in another blog.

 ## Reinforcement learning strategy and reranking environments